HomeResources › Google LSA for Appliance Repair Companies

 How do I dispute a bad LSA lead as an appliance repair company?

 Log into your LSA dashboard, find the lead, and submit a dispute with a reason such as wrong number, out of service area, or an appliance you do not service.
 Google reviews disputes and issues credits for valid ones.
 Set a weekly reminder to review your leads and dispute any that do not qualify before the time window closes.
+For more on what qualifies as a valid dispute and how to maximize your credits, see our guide on why LSA leads get disputed.

 Conclusion & Next Steps